• Disease Overview

 Kidneys

-The most significant renal manifestation of systemic scleroderma is scleroderma renal crisis (SRC).
-It is characterized by abrupt onset on severe high blood pressure (hypertension), renal failure, and abnormal protein excretion in the urine (proteinuria).
-Another feature of SRC is microangiopathic hemolytic anemia (MAHA).
-In this condition, the platelets present in the blood excessively form clots in small vessels.
-When red blood cells travel in these vessels, they get sheared by the platelet clots (hemolysis).
-MAHA therefore leads to a decreased number of red blood cells (anemia) and platelets (thrombocytopenia).
+• Scleroderma renal crisis (SRC) is characterized by abrupt onset of severe high blood pressure (hypertension), renal failure and abnormal protein excretion in the urine (proteinuria).
+Microangiopathic hemolytic anemia (MAHA), a condition where the platelets in the blood excessively form clots in small vessels and when red blood cells travel in these vessels they get sheared by the platelet clots (hemolysis).

-In addition to symptoms described above, people living with systemic scleroderma commonly experience fatigue, anxiety, sexual dysfunction and concerns with body image.
+In addition to symptoms described above, people living with systemic scleroderma commonly have fatigue, anxiety, sexual dysfunction and concerns with body image.
 Although the disease is potentially fatal and is associated with an increased risk of mortality, many affected individuals can live long, productive lives.

 Clinical subsets